shimulxx/flutter_chat_test_app/README.md

 For state management I have used cubit (which is super class of bloc) here.

 ## Used Procedure
 First a user have to login then he/she can add user.
-Here chat room is one to one and user to user has one to many relationship.
+If a user add any person then a chat room will create for both person, so it's not necessary to add on both side.
+Here chat room is for two person and user to user has one to many relationship.
 This is basically a test application.
 Thank you........